-Due to the poaching surge, China, the world's largest ivory consumer, agreed to close its legal domestic elephant ivory market and SADC countries have been unable to convince CITES Parties that further legal sales should be permitted.
+• Due to the poaching surge, China, the world's largest ivory consumer, agreed to close its legal domestic elephant ivory market and SADC countries have been unable to convince CITES Parties that further legal sales should be permitted.

 There is current substantial international resistance at CITES to approve international trade, and it appears unlikely that a proposal for trade will receive the 66% majority vote required to pass such a proposal for the foreseeable future.
+The second state of the second state of

-• The ongoing trade debate has been seen as very divisive within Africa.
+The ongoing trade debate has been seen as very divisive within Africa.
 In the past, South Africa has typically aligned itself with other southern African (SADC) countries, which account for the majority of Africa's large elephant populations, against Kenya and various other countries on the continent, many of which have much smaller and more seriously threatened elephant populations and are not in favour of consumptive sustainable use and trade.